 If you choose the local-income route, you (or your accountant) will need to issue invoices and file monthly IVA declarations in Paraguay’s online tax system (Marangatu, run by SET).
 We have translated the full practical procedure into English, with screenshots of every step — requesting the timbrado, issuing an invoice, imputing it, filing the monthly IVA declaration, generating the payment slip, and downloading the tax-compliance certificate, the RUC constancia and the cédula tributaria:

 In practice this route is cheap and predictable.
-You declare income at around the Paraguayan minimum wage (on the order of USD 500–600 a month), which at the 10% IVA rate costs you only about USD 60 a month in tax.
+You declare income at the recommended level of around USD 600 a month (a little above the ₲3,044,000 ≈ USD 400 minimum wage), which at the 10% IVA rate costs you only about USD 60 a month in tax.
 You do not need a full year of it: the rule asks for the 3 most recent monthly IVA returns, so it is enough to start invoicing and filing in the three months before you apply — for example, file for September, October and November if you convert in December.
 That is roughly USD 180 in total for solid, locally-issued proof of solvency.

 This is usually the route we recommend, and not only because it is inexpensive.
 Your proof is then a record issued by Paraguay’s own tax authority (SET) — an officer reviewing your file can hardly dispute the government’s own records, whereas a foreign employment letter or contract can always be questioned, and you depend on someone abroad to write, apostille and translate it on time.
 Filing locally also keeps you in control: the evidence is generated automatically through the system, on your own schedule, without waiting for anyone.